-A Generally, the cost of Shared Work is determined by an experience rate the same way as regular unemployment insurance.
-Unless otherwise noted, all Shared Work benefits paid are charged to the Shared Work employer.
+A Generally, the cost of Shared Work is determined by an experience rate the same way as regular unemployment insurance., All Shared Work benefits paid are charged to the Shared Work employer unless waived by federal or local law.

-Q How do I begin Shared Work?
+Q Q How do I begin Shared Work?

 A The first step is to complete an application for Shared Work.
-Applications are available online at www.does.dc.gov.
+Applications are available online at www. does.dc.gov.
 You can reach the Office of Unemployment Compensation (OUC) by contacting shared. work@dc.gov, if you have questions.